SamuelSoNChino/Minesweeper-Bot/README.md

 The app shares most of the logic with https://github.com/SamuelSoNChino/Minesweeper-Hint/

+> This was one of my earlier projects, so there are parts I would refactor.
+I might look into it in the future.

 ### Features

 - **Automated Gameplay**: The bot identifies safe tiles and mines and interacts with the board accordingly.